 Design devices to facilitate the performance of variant analyses such that the same vulnerabilities can be identified across device models and product lines.

-Design devices to notify users when malfunctions, including those potentially related to a cybersecurity breach, are detected.
+Design devices to notify users when malfunctions or anomalous device behavior, including those potentially related to a cybersecurity breach, are detected.

 Consider designing devices such that they are able to produce a SBOM in a machine readable format.